Vascular Lesions Causes & Treatments

 Treatment for Vascular Lesions

 Spider and facial veins are dilated capillary vessels that are visible to the eyes.
 Couperose forms when they accumulate in the face.
 Couperose developes when the blood accumulates in capillary vessels.
 These vessels remain overextended until they receive treatment.
 This is by no means a sign of aging, as 70% of 30 – 39 year-olds are already suffering from visible branching of the vessels.

 For the treatment of vascular lesions, I prefer to use the yellow laser.
-Pulses from yellow laser are applied to the treated area.
+Pulses from dual yellow laser are applied to the treated area.
 The veins and capillaries of the lesion absorb the laser’s energy while the surrounding skin tissue does not.

 The treatment causes the exposed vessels to break down and become less visible.
 The procedure time for vascular lesion treatments depends on the size of the lesion.
 However, treatment time does not take more than a few minutes.
 Side effects from the procedure are minimal.
 Patients may experience some slight discomfort or redness in the area which will subside in a couple of hours.
-Other benefits of this treatment includes lightening of pigmentation, skin rejuvenation and acne removal.
+Other benefits of this treatment includes lightening of pigmentation, skin rejuvenation and acne scar removal.